Serving Up Some Marketing Wins

 Now there’s a fancy way to say “stop wasting money.”
 This is the key to long-term success.
 Know where to invest your marketing dollars.
 So important, but easier said than done.
-While we let the creative brains write funny headlines and photoshop stuff, the numbers geeks will bust out the spreadsheets to make sense of how all that clicking translates to making the register ring.
+So while the creative brains write funny headlines and photoshop memes, the analysts (or as we like to call them, number geeks) use their big left brains to keep us honest.

 Get consistent marketing wins